-If you have not removed the cover from your system unit, see "Opening the system unit" on page 7-4.
+If you have not removed the cover from your system unit, review "Safety information" on page vii, and then see "Opening the system unit cover" on page 7-4.

 If you plan to add both an adapter card and a drive, install or replace the drive before you install or replace the adapter card.
 If you also plan to make hardware changes on the system board, see Chapter 9 and finish your work with the system board before continuing to work with the drives and adapter cards.